kobolabs/epub-spec/README.md

 1. Open the Kobo Desktop app.
 2. Make sure you have [Adobe Digital Editions](http://www.adobe.com/ca/products/digital-editions/download.html) installed.
 If you do not wish to install ADE you can skip this step by creating a folder named "My Digital Editions" in your "My Documents" folder.
 On a Mac, the folder must be named "Digital Editions" instead.
 3. Select the My Books tab in Kobo Desktop and press CTRL+Shift+S on Windows or ⌘+SHIFT+S on a Mac.
-This will display any files in the “My Digital Editions” folder on your computer with the extension .epub
+This will display any files in the "My Digital Editions" folder on your computer with the extension .epub
 4. Any sideloaded books can be removed from the My Books tab by right clicking on the book and selecting "Remove Download".

 **Android**